TIK9024 - Research, Innovation and Impact

 This course will look more closely at different aspects of how public research contributes to innovation and the broader societal impacts of investment in scientific knowledge.
 What do we mean when we talk about public research?
 How and why does it matter for innovation and impact in industry and in society?
 How can this be studies empirically?
 Is there a way to resolve the many contested issues emerging at the intersection between entrepreneurship, science and innovation policy?

 Admission to a PhD programme is required for participation in this course, preferably in one of the NORSI partner institutions.
-Other candidates can be accepted by application to the course coordinator.
+Other candidates such as early stage postdoc researchers and specialised final stage master students can be accepted by application to the course coordinator.
+It will also be possible for practitioners from science policy agencies and similar to attend the lectures and possibly other parts of the course.
+Please contact the course coordinator for more details.

 Applicants are to submit: